balzack/databag/README.md

 </p>

 Databag is a self-hosting messaging service for the DWeb community.
 Notable features include:
-- Public-private key based identity and not bound to any blockchain or hosting domain.
+- Public-private key based identity (not bound to any blockchain or hosting domain)
-- Communication between accounts across different nodes
+- Federated (accounts on different nodes can communicate)
-- Direct communication between app and contact's node with no server-side replication.
+- No server-side replication (direct communication between app and contact's node)
-- Data revision trees for efficient syncrhonization.
 - Websockets for delivering synchronization events.
-- Each node can host any number of accounts.
+- Unlimited accounts per node
 - Server written in Go and browser app written with Reactjs.

 You can test out the project [here](https://databag.coredb.org/#/create), but don't post anything important as this server is regularly wiped.
 Feedback on the UI/UX, bugs or features is greatly appreciated.